tidbcloud/task-tracker/README.md

     INSERT INTO `todos` (`task`,`description`,`status`)
     VALUES (${task},${description},${status});
     ```
-  Copy the SQL script into the natively providedSQL Editor window as shown below,
+  Copy the SQL script into the natively provided `SQL Editor window` as shown below,
   ![Figure 6  - Configure Endpoint ( SQL Editor )](./frontend/image/f6.png)
 - **Configure Endpoint Parameters**
   Parameters are variables that enhance the flexibility and dynamicity of your endpoint.
 Parameters are automatically generated for you in this process.
 All you need to do is review the default parameter configuration and make adjustments to suit your specific needs.